oVirt/ovirt-site/source/feature/engine-support-for-ppc64.html.md

 **Show only compatible OSes**

-It modifies the frontend to show only OSes compatible with the architecture of the VM or pool being created.
+For oVirt support for multiplatform, the OSes in the OSInfo property file are architecture specific.
+In the frontend they must be filtered based on the architecture, so this change shows only the compatible OSes on the VM and Pool screen.
 The filter is based on the OSInfo property bellow:

-Example for PPC64:

     os.other_ppc64.cpuArchitecture.value = ppc64

 **Show only supported watchdogs**

-On fontend, only the compatible watchdogs with the OS are displayed.
-These compatible values are found in the OSInfo propety file.
-The following property contains the compatible watchdogs for each OS:
+This change adds, for each OS, the list of watchdogs supported and filters it on the screen.
+The following property is the one created in the OSInfo property file:

     os.other.watchDogModels.value = i6300esb,ib700